Since our beginning, Saw Mill River Audubon has had a commitment to offer environmental education to children and youth

-You may also want to “Check out an Adventure!” by borrowing one of our Mr. Lunetta Explorer Bags available at ten local libraries.
+“Check out an Adventure!” by borrowing one of our Mr. Lunetta Explorer Bags available at eleven local libraries.
 These are good for children and adults.
 The bags have a wealth of ideas for exploring nature PLUS two pairs of binoculars and other nature study tools.
 Read more here.

-When area schools once again resume inviting guest speakers, we will again offer our popular classroom presentations, tailored for all grade levels: Westchester Birds, Westchester Mammals, Birding 101 and Raptors for Rookies.
+Our experienced educators visit area classrooms to offer hands-on programs about local birds, other wildlife and habitats.
+Our most popular classroom presentations, tailored for all grade levels are: Westchester Birds, Westchester Mammals, Birding 101 and Raptors for Rookies.

 Please that our classroom programs do not use live animals but, instead, we offer multimedia explorations of the topic along engaging hands-on learning activities.

 youth field trips